sadik0x01/sadik0x01.github.io/CHANGE_GITHUB_REPOSITORY_GUIDE.md

 - If you use a custom domain (e.g., `www.yourname.com`), set base path to `/`

 **For Root GitHub Pages (username.github.io):**
-- Repository must be named: `username.github.io`
+- Repository must be named: `username.github.io` (exactly your GitHub username)
 - Base path should be: `/`
+- Your site will be available at: `https://username.github.io` (no `/repo-name/` path)
+- This is special - GitHub automatically serves this at the root domain
+- You can have both a regular repo (e.g., `portfolio1`) and a root domain repo (`username.github.io`)
+- Use separate workflow files for each (see "Multiple Remotes" section below)

 ### Repository Naming Best Practices